Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Implementation

 \subsection{Black Box Recorder}

-Robot Operating System (ROS) is the most commonly used framework in robotics, consisting of a set of software libraries and tools for building robot applications.
-However, challenges in meeting the requirements of real-time embedded systems, and the need to improve its multi-platform capabilities led to a major upgrade to ROS 2, whose main change lies in using the Data Distribution Service (DDS)~\citep{Maruyama2016}.
+ROS is the most widely used framework in robotics, offering a collection of software libraries and tools for developing robot applications.
+Nevertheless, limitations in fulfilling the requirements of real-time embedded systems and the necessity to enhance multi-platform support led to a major upgrade to ROS 2, whose main change lies in the adoption of the Data Distribution Service (DDS)~\cite{Maruyama2016}.

-Nodes constitute the fundamental building block in both ROS and ROS 2 applications.
-They consist of individual processes, each performing specific tasks and communicating with each other via messages.
-Data can be moved between nodes using different methods, including topics, services, and actions.
-Topics are used for message passing, while services provide synchronous request-reply interactions.
-Actions, on the other hand, are needed for long-running tasks that require feedback.
+Nodes constitute fundamental components of both ROS and ROS 2 applications.
+These nodes are individual processes that handle specific tasks and communicate with one another through messages.
+Data transfer between nodes can be achieved using various methods, such as topics, services, and actions.
+Topics facilitate message passing, services enable synchronous request-reply interactions, and actions are utilized for long-running tasks that require feedback.

-This work focuses on the navigation functionality.
-To this end, we have used Nav2, a collection of tools for ROS 2, which is considered the successor of the ROS Navigation Stack.
-Nav2 provides the robot with the ability to perform complex navigation tasks.
+This study focuses on navigation capabilities.
+For this purpose, we utilized Nav2, a suite of tools for ROS 2 that is regarded as the successor of the ROS Navigation Stack.
+Nav2 equips the robot with the capacity to execute complex navigation tasks.

-Its main functionalities include planning, control, localization, visualization and other additional features.
-Furthermore, it uses behavior trees to create customized navigation behavior via orchestrating many independent modular servers, which implies high flexibility in the navigation task and the specification of complex robot behaviors \citep{macenski2020marathon2}.
-Different independent task servers, intended to compute a path, control effort, or recovery, are communicated with the behavior tree (BT) over a ROS 2 interface, such as an action server or service.
-The use of BTs to generate explanations for robot behavior has been previously successfully evaluated, allowing seeking causal information answer questions \citep{zhao2021explainabilityBTs}.
+Nav2's core functionalities include planning, control, localization, visualization, and additional features.
+Furthermore, it employs BTs to create customized navigation behavior by orchestrating multiple independent modular servers, offering high flexibility in navigation tasks and specifications of complex robot behaviors \cite{macenski2020marathon2}.
+Different independent task servers, intended to compute a path, control effort, or recovery, communicate with the BT over a ROS 2 interface, such as an action server or service.
+The use of BTs to generate explanations for robot behavior has previously been successfully evaluated, allowing causal information to answer questions \cite{zhao2021explainabilityBTs}.